cyberme0w/subatoScraper/README.md

 No harm intended.

-# Planned Features
+# TODO:
+* Convert to Java or C and reduce dependencies to improve portability
-* Improve speed -> why does each curl take so long?
+* Find out why each curl takes so long
-* Threaded gets might help further improve speed
+* Multithreaded gets?
 * When given a path as argument, create the folder structure and download .zip files of each exercise (with further param to directly unzip, which might take longer)